When it comes to ELD manufacturers, there are well over 100 companies that are offering several devices that you can choose from.

 Lower Cost Units

 Now, it is also important to note that the FMCSA has not recommended general prices.
 In the past, the prices of ELD devices were not reasonable.

 Those are a simple unit that has only the necessary features designed to abide by the mandate for the electronic logbook devices.

 Decreased costs of fuel

 Now, keep in mind that the economic savings that drivers and fleets will experience are far from being the only benefits that ELDs bring on the table.

 #1 Regulatory Compliance made Simple

 Becoming and fmcsa approved eld manufacturers and complying with the ELD mandate could also get you to satisfy a range of other regulations as well.

-Lowered Crash Rates.
+#2 Lowered Crash Rates

-Based on the information provided by the Center for Truck and Bus Safety, drivers who had implemented e-logs actually went through 11.7% less accidents, compared to those who didn’t have it implemented.
-This is something absolutely substantial.
+Based on the information provided by the Center for Truck and Bus Safety, drivers who had implemented e-logs actually went through 11.7% fewer accidents, compared to those who didn’t have it implemented.

-#2 Easy Installation
+#3 Easy Installation

-However, it is not something that should actually stop you from making the move.
-The primary reason that ELDs are actually easy to learn.
+However, it is not something that should actually stop you from making a move.
+The primary reason is that ELDs are actually easy to learn.

 Once the driver gets over the learning curve, implementation would be easy.
 The trucking company could then take full advantage of those devices.

-What Type of Device You Need
+What Type of Device Do You need?

-However, if you want to comply with the new FMCSA regulation which requires all trucks to have an ELD device in place, then you need to make sure that the device you’re looking into actually meets all their requirements by using eld compliance companies.
+However, if you want to comply with the new FMCSA regulation, which requires all trucks to have an ELD device in place, then you need to make sure that the device you’re using meets all their requirements by using eld compliance companies.

 Here are the three different terms that you’ll hear for devices: